CancerGUIDE: Cancer Guideline Understanding via Internal Disagreement Estimation: Methods

-\paragraph{Cross-Model Consistency} We further assign pseudo-labels by comparing predictions across models $M$.
+\paragraph{Cross-Model Consistency} We further assign pseudo-labels by comparing predictions across the whole set of models, $M$.
 For a note $x$, if two or more models converge on the same pseudo-label after $k$ independent samples, we define this as the aggregated label.
-Inconsistent cases are simply excluded rather than penalized.
+Convergence in this setting is exact path match.
+Inconsistent cases are simply excluded rather than penalized in contrast to the Self-Consistency method.
+We obtain the subset of (x, $\hat{y}$) pairs with the aggregated labels and evaluate all models in $M$ on this proxy benchmark.